oger2004/oger2004.github.io/README.md

 The CV structure it's quite simple, it contains 4 sections, About Me, Projects, Experience and Skills.

 In the Projects section, users will find four images, each representing a different project.
 When the user passes their mouse over a project image, additional details about the project are revealed.
 In the back of the image we have the project title, a brief description, and a link to the project’s GitHub repository.
-Users can preview the project’s scope and functionality and, if interested, follow the link to view the source code or learn more.

 The Experience section is divided into two distinct sections (divs), each providing an overview of the responsibilities and tasks in different professional roles.
-This part allows visitors to know my work experience, showing practical skills and expertise developed over time.
+This part allows visitors to know my work experience.

 Finally, the Skills section highlights the programming languages and tools I know, represented by percentages to indicate my level domain I have.
 This representation allows users to quickly see my technical abilities and strengths in various languages and technologies, giving them an easy understanding of my skills.